iforcenick/thor-backend-node/README.md

    * Encoding a secret to base 64: ```echo -n '${STRING_TO_ENCODE}' | base64```
    * Decoding a secret from base 64: ```echo -n '${STRING_TO_DECODE}' | base64 --decode```
 * Deploy the storage key
+   * Create a new service account with storage admin access using the Google Cloud Console
+   * Download the json key file
    ```
    kubectl create secret generic storage-key --from-file=key.json=${KEY_FILE} --namespace thor-api
    ```